 Take care of your feet

 We spend so much of our days on our feet, and they often get neglected.
 Nerves have to end somewhere, and your feet are exactly where they stop.
 Massaging your feet with reflexology or rollers can release tension and help you relax.
 One of my favorite things for relaxing is the Moji Foot Pro massager.
-I received this as a gift from a participant in my live Comprehensive Lactation Course and now this handy gadget always sits under my desk.
+I received this as a gift and now this handy gadget always sits under my desk.

 There are also fancier, automatic foot massagers that could provide relief.
 (I own one!)
 Simply put your feet on the roller for a foot massage on pressure points to relieve tension.
 A good foot massage is one of the best things for relaxing.